 The DePaul Law experience is uniquely able to broaden and deepen a student’s perspective through distinctive, innovative programs that build on the law school’s strengths and prepare our graduates for emerging fields of practice.
-This experience is enriched by the law school’s integration throughout the diverse, global city of Chicago, which provides an amazing variety of opportunities for students to learn and apply what they have learned through experiential and public service opportunities
+This experience is enriched by the law school’s integration throughout the diverse, global city of Chicago, which provides an amazing variety of opportunities for students to learn and apply what they have learned through experiential and public service opportunities.

 is only a few blocks from state and federal courts, the Chicago Bar Association headquarters and LaSalle Street, the city’s historic legal and financial center.

 In keeping with its commitment to provide students and faculty with enriching educational and cultural experiences, the College of Law has study abroad and international exchange programs

 • The College of Law, founded in 1912, celebrated its centennial during the 2012-13 academic year.
 It was DePaul University’s first postgraduate professional school, and among the first law schools in Illinois to admit Jewish and female students.